nicolenocera/cybersecurity-portfolio/Projects/PortSwigger-Web-Security/Authentication/Username-Enumeration-via-Different-Responses.md

 ## Objective

 The goal of this lab was to identify a valid username by comparing small differences in the server's responses.
-Once I found the valid username, I used Burp Suite Intruder again to identify the correct password and complete the lab.
+Once I found the valid username, I used Burp Suite Intruder to identify the correct password and complete the lab.

 ---